matrix-org/synapse/docs/turn-howto.md

 For TURN relaying with `coturn` to work, it must be hosted on a server/endpoint with a public IP.

-Hosting TURN behind a NAT (even with appropriate port forwarding) is known to cause issues and to often not work.
+Hosting TURN behind a NAT (even with appropriate port forwarding) is known to cause issues and to often not work, it's simply more complex to setup.

 ## `coturn` setup

 ### Initial installation

-The TURN daemon `coturn` is available from a variety of sources such as native package managers, or installation from source.
+The TURN daemon `coturn` is available from a variety of sources such as native package managers, docker or installation from source.

 #### Debian installation